oomol-flows/srt-lab/README.md

 # Audio & Subtitle Translation Toolkit

-A complete solution for converting audio files to subtitles and translating them into multiple languages - no coding required!
+A complete solution for converting audio files to subtitles, translating them into multiple languages, and extracting audio segments - no coding required!

 ## What Does This Project Do?

-This toolkit helps you work with audio and subtitle files in two main ways:
+This toolkit helps you work with audio and subtitle files in three main ways:

 1. **Convert Audio to Subtitles** - Automatically transcribe speech from audio files into subtitle files (SRT format)
 2. **Translate Subtitles** - Convert subtitles from one language to another while preserving timing and formatting
+3. **Extract Audio Segments** - Intelligently extract audio clips based on subtitle timestamps

 Perfect for content creators, educators, translators, and anyone working with multilingual video content.